Who was involved? How did it work? When and where was the tournament?

 Where were the finals?

-Three associations with teams in Group A1 declared an interest in hosting the tournament: Italy, Netherlands and Poland.
-In principle, the winner of this group (Italy) will be appointed as finals hosts at the UEFA Executive Committee meeting on 3 December.Meet the Nations League finalists
+Three associations with teams in Group A1 declared an interest in hosting the tournament: Italy, the Netherlands and Poland.
+The winners of this group (Italy) were confirmed as finals hosts at the UEFA Executive Committee meeting on 3 December.Meet the Nations League finalists

 What was the finals format?

 - The semi-final winners advance to the final; defeated teams contest the match for third place.

-- For the semi-finals and final, if scores are level at the end of normal time then there is extra time.
-If the scores are still level after the additional 30 minutes, it goes to a penalty shoot-out.
+- For the semi-finals and final, if scores are level at the end of normal time, extra time is played.
+If the scores are still level after the additional 30 minutes, the game goes to a penalty shoot-out.
 All three games were settled within normal time, however.

-- For the match for third place there is no extra time.
-If the scores are level after the end of normal time, it goes to a penalty shoot-out.
+- For the match for third place, there is no extra time.
+If the scores are level after the end of normal time, the game goes to a penalty shoot-out.
 Again, this was not required.

 What did the winners get?

-In order to free up space in October 2021, the four UEFA Nations League finalists will be drawn into a five-team group for qualifying (rather than a six-team group).2022 World Cup qualifying
+In order to free up space in October 2021, the four UEFA Nations League finalists were drawn into five-team groups for qualifying (rather than six-team groups).Standings: 2022 World Cup qualifying